William Contreras Preview, Player Props: Brewers vs. Padres

-On Friday, William Contreras (.404 on-base percentage in past 10 games, 52 points above season-long percentage) and the Milwaukee Brewers play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 8:10 PM ET.
+William Contreras and his .422 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the San Diego Padres and Pedro Avila on August 26 at 7:10 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Twins.
+In his most recent game, he went 1-for-3 with an RBI against the Padres.

 William Contreras Game Info & Props vs. the Padres